 5. File a police report for the stolen package.

-6. Check with your credit card company about purchase protections for stolen packages.
+6. Check with your credit card company about purchase protection for stolen packages.

 Some credit cards offer purchase protection that covers stolen packages.
 If you purchased something online with a credit card that was stolen off your front porch, contact your credit card company to see if you are eligible to file a claim and receive a refund, especially if the retailer or delivery company won’t offer one.
 Note that there are likely to be restrictions here.
 You’ll probably need to file a claim within a certain amount of time, some credit card companies may require a police report, and some may not offer a refund until you’ve exhausted all other options.